A. Hannah's prayer.

 So he said to them, "Why do you do such things?
 For I hear of your evil dealings from all the people.
 "No, my sons!
 For it is not a good report that I hear.
 You make the Lord's people transgress.
 "If one man sins against another, God will judge him.
 But if a man sins against the Lord, who will intercede for him?"
 Nevertheless they did not heed the voice of their father, because the Lord desired to kill them.
 And the child Samuel grew in stature, and in favor both with the Lord and men.

 a.
 Why do you do such things?
 It is an understandable question, but a needless one.
-Who cares why?
-Could there ever be a justified reason?
-They cannot excuse their sinful behavior, they had to be responsible for it instead.
+It doesn't matter why because there could be no good reason.
+They can't excuse their sin; they had to be responsible for it instead.

 b.
 You make the Lord's people to transgress: Again, this was the great sin of Eli's sons.
 It was bad enough that they stole and indulged their own lusts; but they also, by their corrupt behavior, made people hate to worship God with their offerings at the tabernacle (1 Samuel 2:17), and they led women worshippers into sexual immorality.

 d.
 Nevertheless they did not heed the voice of their father, because the Lord desired to kill them: This striking statement may seem unfair to some.
-They picture Eli's sons wanting to repent, wanting to heed the voice of their father, but God preventing them.
+They picture Eli's sons wanting to repent and listen to their father, but God prevented them.
 This is not the case at all.
-Repentance is a gift from God, and if God chooses not to grant the gift, people will never want to repent.
-God judged Eli's sons this way: God gave them exactly what they wanted.
+God judged Eli's sons this way: He gave them exactly what they wanted.
 They did not want to repent, and God did not work repentance in their hearts.

 i.
-But what about the words, the Lord desired to kill them?
 God saw they were corrupt men and wanted to judge them.
-All God did was right and just.
-Is it wrong to desire justice?
-When the Lord desired to kill them, it simply means that God desired justice towards Eli's sons.
+When the Lord desired to kill them, it simply meant that God desired justice towards Eli's sons.

 C. The announcement of God's judgment against Eli's house.

 a.
 Then a man of God: We don't know who this was; this man of God is one of the wonderful anonymous characters of the Bible.
-But it doesn't matter who he is; he is a man of God, and God has raised him up to speak to Eli and Eli's whole family at this important time.
+But it doesn't matter who he was.
+He was a man of God, and God raised him up to speak to Eli and Eli's whole family at this important time.

 b.
 Did I not clearly reveal Myself to the house of your father: The father referred to is Aaron, who was the first High Priest.
 Since the High Priesthood was a hereditary office, Eli was a descendant of Aaron, whom God had revealed Himself to.